-Make sure that the pool company you are dealing with is not a fly by night operation.
+Make sure the pool company you’re dealing with is not a fly-by-night operation.
 Be sure to check if they have extensive pool build histories.
-For instance request a detailed referral list and some jobs you can view
+For instance request a detailed referral list and some jobs you can view.

 If you get several quotes (3 is a good number), make sure they are based on the same specifications like equipment and building materials.
 Compile a spreadsheet and see who represents the best value for money.

-Make sure that the quality, brand, grade, weight, color and size of materials to be used are stated in the contract.
+Make sure the quality, brand, grade, weight, colour and size of materials to be used are stated in the contract.
 You’ll want some uniformity in the price quotes you get from the contractors.

-Make sure that you are dealing with only one contact person.
+Make sure that you’re dealing with only one contact person.
 Having to deal with several people will hinder communication and may even delay the completion of your swimming pool.

 A contract should also include an appropriate date to start installation or construction; a completion date with appropriate understandings regarding delays; written understandings as to the consumer’s responsibility regarding additional costs such as hitting solid rock or water, the moving of utility lines, etc.; the size, shape and equipment; total costs, including scheduled payments with the last payment, often the biggest, determined by completion of the pool and your satisfaction.

 There should also be well defined agreements for post-completion pool care.
 This includes guarantees and warranties.